 Why are so many companies now using AI in recruitment?
 Starting using it and you can see for yourself the following benefits.

 The majority of recruiters have far too much work on their plates.
 It is useful to be able to rely on AI technology to perform the mundane but time-consuming tasks of the role.
 Think about how many hours you have spent reading through CVs and cover letters to find top talent.
 Imagine if you didn’t have to do that, how much quicker the time to hire could be!

-Not only can it screen without bias, but it can also now write you a bias-free job ad.
+Another interesting application area is writing bias-free job ads.
 That’s right, bias can even leak into job advertisements by using gendered language and other issues.
 But using AI in recruitment can help us to overcome this.

 Better Candidate Experience

 When you use AI in recruitment, it is doing its job 24 hours a day, seven days a week.
 When you get the AI to respond to candidates and schedule interviews, it will reply to them right away.
 This gives a much better candidate experience as they won’t always be waiting for you to get back to them.